About Shillim Institute

 The Shillim Institute, a private, not-for-profit educational facility in the Western Ghats of India is dedicated to conservation, sustainable development and healing.
 It seeks to understand the relationship between human civilization and ecology and provides programs to translate that knowledge for use by academics, businesses and policy makers alike.

-Our Upcoming Programs
+Our Ongoing Programs

 The Shillim Collective